Government considers tapping pensions to help home buyers

-BRIGHTON The government will allow parents to use money locked up in pension schemes to help their children obtain mortgages and buy their own home, Deputy Prime Minister Nick Clegg said on Sunday.
+BRIGHTON Britain will allow parents to use money locked up in pension schemes to help their children obtain mortgages and buy their own home, Deputy Prime Minister Nick Clegg said on Sunday.

 The scheme, still at the planning stage, aims to give a lift to a sluggish economy with a 125 million pound boost to the housing and construction market.